-Rick worked for 40 years at nonprofit organizations in Washington, DC, including the Eisenhower Institute, the American Society of International Law and the Center for Responsive Politics.
+Rick worked for 40 years at nonprofit organizations in Washington, DC, including the Eisenhower Institute, the American Society of International Law and the Center for Responsive Politics (now OpenSecrets).
 He graduated Phi Beta Kappa with a BA in political science from George Washington University and earned an MBA from the University of Maryland.

-If you want to reach out to Rick directly, whether about a blog post, one of his articles, or the 3-year cycle idea, please e-mail him at email@example.com.
+If you want to reach out to Rick directly, whether about a blog post, one of his articles, the 3-year election cycle, or the Bill of Structures, please e-mail him at email@example.com.